 Instead of motivating yourself from a standpoint of “What kind of person do I want to be?” you motivate yourself from a profoundly limiting standpoint of “How do THEY perceive me?”

-Fake it till you make it takes the power away from you and hands it over to THEM.
+Faking a different identity takes the power away from you and hands it over to THEM.

 Choose a vision for who you want to be, and take actions from that place.
 Imagine what your future self would do in any situation and then going on to do it.